ARION

 “Five more, eh?
 How many do you have left to process?”

 Fernando looked up at the wall screen where Arion put up a list of names for him.
-“We still have nineteen left to decant.
+“We still have nineteen yet to decant.
 With luck, the last one will up and about tomorrow afternoon.”

 “Edwards, Gordon and Vincent are still helping the Barringers transfer equipment from the ship to the surface with the shuttle trucks, though I may assign one more to help them.
-Everyone else you’ve sent down have been divided up between constructing the perimeter fence, the runway and the tent-city.
+Everyone else you’ve sent down have been divided between constructing the perimeter fence, the runway and the tent-city.
 Fortunately for the shuttles, they finished the runway a couple of hours ago.
 The ground cover plants were cleared away, and although the runway is not paved, several feet of soil was taken down to a hard, stony layer that is relatively flat and level from the blast of the meteorite impact.
 We appreciate your work, Antony.
 We’re working hard down here, but I think you have the most difficult job of us all.
 Keep at it, but don’t give yourself burn-out with so many bodies.
 Take time for yourself too.”

 “Thank you, Kate.”
 He glanced at his tablet and nodded.
 “I’m expecting young Piale Bonavita soon, and then she can join her folks and the others to take Omaha down to you.
 After they’ve gone, I’m going to have a meal and a nap.”